WernerKr/Ecowitt-or-DAVIS-stations-and-Season-skin/README.md

 ADD_SIGNAL = True		all Gateways support this (*sig) ADD_DEWPT = False
-ADD_MORE = True		not all Gateways support this (see **) ADD_VPD = False
+ADD_MORE = True		not all Gateways support this (see **) ADD_RSSI = True      you get also the rssi value from the supported Gateways (at the moment GW3000, GW1100) ADD_VPD = False

 [Forward-1]